SAP/ui5-typescript/packages/dts-generator/README.md

   dependencyApiObjects: [
     // Array of api.json files for library dependencies
     // (as plain JavaScript objects just like libJsonData).
-    // The above dummy library has no dependencies, hence the array is empty.
+    // The above dummy library has no dependencies, hence the array is empty,
+    // but real control libraries will usually have at least sap.ui.core as dependency,
+    // because that's where the required base classes like sap.ui.core.Control live.
   ],
 });